 DCF Fair Value Target:

-We started the process of determining a valid price forecast for Tractor Supply Co with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Tractor Supply Co ranked in the 49th percentile in terms of potential gain offered.
-Moreover, under all the scenarios we modelled, the output consistently forecasted positive returns.
+Below please find a table outlining a discounted cash flow forecast for TSCO, in which we model out valuation assuming a variety of terminal growth rates.
+To summarize, we found that Tractor Supply Co ranked in the 67th percentile in terms of potential gain offered.
+More precisely, our analysis suggests the stock is undervalued by approximately 162.5% on a DCF basis.
 The most interesting components of our discounted cash flow analysis for Tractor Supply Co ended up being:

-Relative to other stocks in its sector (Consumer Cyclical), Tractor Supply Co has a reliance on debt greater than merely 18.43% of them.
+Relative to other stocks in its sector (Consumer Cyclical), Tractor Supply Co has a reliance on debt greater than only 17.97% of them.

 Terminal Growth Rate in Free Cash Flow